Research Problem

 Significance of the Research

-This research aims to examine the efficacy of the co-creation of open educational resources by students.
-It aims to answer questions related to students’ perceptions of the impacts of the OER creation process on their engagement and satisfaction with the academic writing process, their sense of engagement within academic learning communities, and the benefits of the incorporation of UDL principles on their academic experiences and success.
+This research examined the efficacy of the co-creation of open educational resources by students.
+It explored questions related to students’ perceptions of the impacts of the OER creation process on their engagement and satisfaction with the academic writing process, their sense of engagement within academic learning communities, and the benefits of the incorporation of UDL principles on their academic experiences and success.
 The findings of this research will be beneficial to educators and instructional designers who seek to incorporate pedagogically-sound forms of alternative learning activities and assessments into the designs of their higher education courses.

 Research Team